informatics-isi-edu/deriva-load-testing/playwright/README.md

 This folder contains several test scenarios that we can run to evaluate the performance of chaise pages.

+> :warning: The content in this file are not representing the latest changes.
+I'll update it once everything is stable.

 ## Prerequisites
 If you're running this on a fresh Ubuntu installation, you first need to install `make` and `nodejs`.
 The following is how I would do it: